botwiki/botwiki.org/content/tutorials/telegram-bots.md

 /*
 Title: Tutorials for Telegram Bots
 Description: Learn how to make a Telegram bot!
+Tags: tutorials,telegram
 Show donation link: yes
 Nav: hidden
 */

 <div class="note">
   <p>
-    Before you start making bots, consider reading <a href="/tutorials/#bot-ethics">these essays and articles</a>.
+    Before you start making bots, consider reading <a href="/bot-ethics">these essays and articles</a>.
 Also worth browsing: <a href="/resources/libraries-frameworks/#language">resources for cleaning up your bot's language</a>.
   </p>
 </div>